General Questions About Find A Grave

 Why are some cemetery names spelled in full and some abbreviated?

 Are there rules/preferences for spelling and punctuation?

-When contributors create cemeteries, they often abbreviate.
-When these are reported to admin, the names are standardized.
-Saint should always be spelled out; no apostrophes or other punctuation should be included.
+When members create cemeteries, they often abbreviate.
+Cemetery names are standardized when reported.
+Saint will always be spelled out.
+No apostrophes or other punctuation is to be included.
 So St. Mary's becomes Saint Marys.
-Also, virtually all cemeteries should end in "Cemetery" or "Memorial Park."
 [Top]

 How do I clean a bronze marker?

 Unless you are related to the interred on the headstone in question, DO NOT do anything to the headstone.

 The green is called verdigris and is the natural progression of bronze exposed to the elements, the verdigris will protect the bronze from further decay and SHOULD NOT be removed.
 Most if not all bronze when new will have a chemical patina applied to the bronze before installation that will over the years fail and expose the raw bronze to the weather that will then turn to the green that you see.
 The only way to slow verdigris bloom is to maintain the bronze every year from new.
 And the only correct treatment option with bronze that has verdigris is to apply a new patina to the bronze.